LoreVanOudenhove/Create_PyClone_input/README.md

 # Create input for PyClone

-PyClone is a statistical model for inference of clonal population structures in cancers.
-Its algorithm relies on a Bayesian clustering method for grouping sets of deeply sequenced somatic mutations into putative clonal clusters while estimating their cellular prevalences and accounting for allelic imbalances introduced by segmental copy-number changes and normal-cell contamination. **maybe add a link to pyclone doc like you did w/ sequenza ?**
+(PyClone)[https://bitbucket.org/aroth85/pyclone/wiki/Home] is a statistical model for inference of clonal population structures in cancers.
+Its algorithm relies on a Bayesian clustering method for grouping sets of deeply sequenced somatic mutations into putative clonal clusters while estimating their cellular prevalences and accounting for allelic imbalances introduced by segmental copy-number changes and normal-cell contamination.

 To run the PyClone analysis we can use the ```run_analysis_pipeline``` command.
 This command requires a tab delimited input file with the subsequent fields: